-This narrative logic, which clearly places Paul and his followers after James and the Twelve, also harmonizes with the arrangement of the collection of writings in the Praxapostolos and its position in the great Codices (Vaticanus, Alexandrinus) of the 4th and 5th centuries.
-In these, the collection of Paul's letters only follows the Praxapostolos with Acts and writings of the most important apostles.
-Compared to this arrangement, that of Codex Sinaiticus, as noted above, seems to show a fundamentally different view of the beginnings of Christianity, when in it the Pauline Epistles immediately follow the Gospels and come before the Praxapostolos.
-Nevertheless, this collection also contains the Pauline letters in the order and form we know today from the New Testament, beginning with Rom in the version that refers to the clear connection of the Gospel of God with the older message of the prophets and the sacred writings (Rom 1,2), an opening of the letter that seems not to have been present in the competing collection of Marcion's Apostolos.
-For Tertullian would hardly have deprived himself of the argument of the connectedness of Paul’s letters and the Jewish scriptures in his critique of Marcion’s reading of Paul, but instead Paul's letter to the Romans seems to have begun in Marcion’s collection with today’s verses Rom 1:1, 16:
+This narrative logic, which clearly positions Paul and his followers as secondary to James and the Twelve, is also congruent with the arrangement of the collection of writings in the Praxapostolos and its position in the great codices of the 4th and 5th centuries (i.e., the Vaticanus and Alexandrinus).
+In these, Paul’s epistles follow the Praxapostolos, including Acts, and the writings of the most important apostles.
+In contrast, the arrangement of the Codex Sinaiticus, in which, as noted above, the Pauline Epistles follow the Gospels and precede the Praxapostolos, seems to present a fundamentally different view of the beginnings of Christianity.
+Nevertheless, this collection still contains the Pauline Epistles in the order and form we know from today’s New Testament, beginning with Romans in the version referring to the clear connection of the gospel of God with the older message of the prophets and the sacred writings (Rom 1, 2), an opening that seems to have been absent from the competing collection of Marcion’s Apostolos.
+For one, Tertullian would hardly have deprived himself of using such a connection between Paul’s letters and the Jewish scriptures as an argument in his critique of Marcion’s reading of Paul.
+Instead, in Marcion’s collection, Paul’s letter to the Romans seems to have begun with today’s Rom 1:1, 16:

-"1 Paul, a servant of Christ Jesus, called to be an apostle and set apart for the gospel of God.
-16 For I am not ashamed of the gospel, because it is the power of God that brings salvation to everyone who believes: to Jew and Greek.
+1 Paul, a servant of Christ Jesus, called to be an apostle and set apart for the gospel of God… 16 For I am not ashamed of the gospel, because it is the power of God that brings salvation to everyone who believes: to Jew and Greek.
 17 For in it the righteousness of God is revealed from faith to faith.

-More than that, this collection of Marcion’s letters of Paul did not begin with the Epistle to the Romans, but with the Epistle to the Galatians, where Paul writes at the beginning (1:1):
+Moreover, Marcion’s collection of the Pauline Epistles does not begin with the Epistle to the Romans, but with the Epistle to the Galatians, which Paul opens with the following phrase (1:1):

-"Paul, called to be an apostle, not by men or through any man, but through Jesus Christ and through God the Father, who raised him from the dead."
+Paul, called to be an apostle, not by men or through any man, but through Jesus Christ and through God the Father, who raised him from the dead.

-If the collection of 27 New Testament writings had responded to Marcion's New Testament (a single Gospel and a collection of ten Pauline epistles), and if Marcion, with his preface of the Antitheses, had conceived and published his New Testament as a counter-collection to the four Gospels he knew (and perhaps even to the wider collection of writings), an explanation were given why in Codex Vaticanus and Codex Alexandrinus the interposition of the Praxapostolos on the one hand represented an important anti-Marcionite distancing between the message of the Gospels and Paul's collection of letters, while at the same time the coherence of the New Testament was formed via the bridge of the Praxapostolos.
-Still in the early third century, at the time of Tertullian, Paul's authority was not unquestioned, even though his writings were used and he was quoted by various authors.
+If we regard the collection of the twenty-seven books of the New Testament as a response to Marcion’s New Testament (comprised of a single Gospel and a collection of ten Pauline Epistles), and if we assume that Marcion, with his preface to the Antitheses, in turn conceived his New Testament as a counter-collection to the four Gospels he knew (and perhaps even to the wider collection of Christian writings), we could frame the interposition of the Praxapostolos in the Codex Vaticanus and Codex Alexandrinus as an important anti-Marcionite move to distance the message of the Gospels from Paul’s epistles.
+Let us not forget that in the early 3rd century, at the time of Tertullian, Paul’s authority was still not beyond scrutiny, although his writings were being quoted by various authors.
 Tertullian testifies: